torvalds/linux/Documentation/admin-guide/device-mapper/dm-zoned.rst

 3) A set of blocks used to store bitmaps indicating the validity of blocks in the data zones follows the mapping table.
-A valid block is defined as a block that was written and not discarded.
+A valid block is defined as a block that was written and analt discarded.
 For a buffered data chunk, a block is always valid only in the data zone mapping the chunk or in the buffer zone of the chunk.